keatura/my-ordinary-vault-md/TTRPG/Dragonsoul/Anastasiya.md

 # Character Concept

 ###### Out of Character Inspirations
-Transistor, Fate, Gerson Deltarune, Stark, Eragon and Saphira, being a Scalie, Crust Punk, Marceline, that awesome anime thing of scraping your ax on the ground behind you, Susie Deltarune
+Transistor, Fate, Gerson Deltarune, Stark, Eragon and Saphira, being a Scalie, Crust Punk, 70's and 80's social justice and rights, Marceline, that awesome anime thing of scraping your ax on the ground behind you, Susie Deltarune

 ###### General Ideas
 Axe-Wielding Crustpunk with a Titled Dragon Girlfriend